Social Learning in Non-Stationary Environments

 \section{Introduction}

 In our society many forms of learning do not stem from direct experience, but rather from observing the behavior of other people who themselves are trying to learn.
 In other words, people engage in social learning.
 For instance, before deciding whether to buy a product or service, consumers observe the past behavior of previous consumers and use this observation to make their own decision.
 Once their decision is made, this becomes a piece of information for future consumers.
 In the old days, it was common to consider a crowd in a restaurant as a sign that the food was likely good.
 Nowadays, there are more sophisticated ways to learn from previous consumers.
-After buying a product and experiencing its features, people often leave reviews on sites such as Amazon, Tripadvisor, Yelp, etc. When consumers observe only the purchasing behavior of previous consumers, there is a risk of a cascade of bad decisions: if the first agents make the wrong decision, the following agents may follow them thinking that what they did was optimal and herding happens.
+After buying a product and experiencing its features, people often leave reviews on sites such as Amazon, Tripadvisor, Yelp, etc. When consumers observe only the purchasing behavior of previous consumers, there is a risk of a cascade of bad decisions: if the first agents make the wrong decision, the subsequent agents may follow them thinking that what they did was optimal and herding happens.
 Interestingly enough, this is not necessarily the effect of bounded rationality.
 It can actually be the outcome of a Bayesian equilibrium in a game with fully rational players.
 It seems reasonable to conjecture that, if consumers write reviews about the product that they bought, then social learning will be achieved.